aohzju/ARMv8_TicketSpinlock/README.md

 # ARMv8_TicketSpinlock
 This small project implemented aarch64 ticket spinlock.
+The call to spinlock is nestable.

 The spinlock code is in spinlock subfolder.
 The API header file is spinlock.h.
 You can copy the whole folder to your application and use it.